bk/wmk/readme.md

 ### Method 2: Docker

-If you are not on Linux it may be a better option for you to run wmk via Docker.
+If you are not on Linux (or on MacOS with all requirements already set up) it may be a better option for you to run wmk via Docker.
 In that case, after cloning the repo (or simply copying the `Dockerfile` from it) you can give the command

 ```shell
 docker build -t wmk .